 - Cultural norms and biases

-The answers to these questions will help you hone in on the group of people who are the best fit for your test.
-Although you can usually identify 80% of major UX issues with as few as 6 participants, the more data you can gather, the better.
+These answers will help you zero in on the people who are the best fit for your test.
+And while you can usually identify 80% of major UX issues with as few as 6 participants, the more data you can gather, the better.

 Step 3: Conduct Usability Tests and Analyze Results

-As you design your usability test, keep in mind that your primary goal is to observe how real people would use your product in a real environment.
-These tests can be conducted remotely or in person, as long as the user can perform tasks naturally.
+Your primary goal during testing is to observe how real people would use your product in a real environment.
+Tests can be conducted remotely or in person, as long as users can perform tasks naturally.

 - Remote testing: GoToMeeting